ZhianMai/Multi-threading-in-Java/README.md

 an optimistic lock.

 For implementation of ReentrantReadWriteLock, check out my Thread-safe linked list & hash map repo :link:[link](https://github.com/ZhianMai/Thread-safe-LinkedList-Hashmap)

+##### 3.7.7 Fair Lock vs. Nonfair Lock  :link:[link](src/johnston/thread/thread_safety_and_locking/FairLockDemo.java)
+Fair lock distributes locks in the order of waiting queue, while nonfair lock allows thread to jump ahead of the waiting queue and acquire the lock, which may lead to some threads' starvation.
+However, fair lock has performance overhead to maintain fairness.

+Nonfair lock has better performance.
+Suppose thread A just released the lock, and it needs to pick the next candidate thread.
+If the next candidate thread stays in the same CPU core as thread A, then it can skip context switching step.

+Run this demo multiple times, and the fair lock can produce waiting timeout threads.
+If the CPU has great performance, increase the THREAD_AMOUNT variable.

 ## 5. Demos of Using Multithreading